Trump blasts DeSantis in Iowa, says GOP rival 'despises' the state's ethanol

 Recent history, however, suggests a lack of support for ethanol may not be disqualifying.
 In 2016, Texas Sen. Ted Cruz, who opposes the mandate, won Iowa’s Republican caucuses, handing Trump an early defeat in his ultimately successful White House campaign.

+The large Republican presidential field has spent a lot of time over the past few months in Iowa, the leadoff GOP caucus state.
+In June, more than a half dozen candidates, including DeSantis, former Vice President Mike Pence, former United Nations Ambassador Nikki Haley and U.S. Sen. Tim Scott of South Carolina, attended Sen. Joni Ernst's annual "Roast and Ride" fundraiser that kicked off a busy summer campaign season.

+Trump campaigned in the Des Moines area last month, meeting with GOP state lawmakers, conservative pastors, campaign volunteers and a suburban Republican breakfast club.
+That visit came about a week before he was indicted on federal charges.

-Associated Press writer Meg Kinnard contributed to this report from Columbia, S.C.
+Associated Press writer Meg Kinnard contributed to this report from Columbia, South Carolina.

 Credit: AP